This is a basic article for medical students and other non-radiologists

-Congenital insensitivity to pain (CIP) refers to group of rare hereditary sensory and autonomic neuropathies (HSANs) characterised by an inability to feel pain 1.
+Congenital insensitivity to pain (CIP) refers to a group of rare hereditary sensory and autonomic neuropathies (HSANs) characterized by an inability to feel pain 1.

-Although not clearly defined in the literature, CIP is not one specific diagnosis, but describes symptoms common to man...
+Although not clearly defined in the literature, CIP is not one specific diagnosis, but describes symptoms common to m...

-Congenital limb amputations are a limb anomaly that usually occur due to disruption of vascular supply.
+Congenital limb amputation is the absence of a fetal limb or part of a limb that usually occurs due to disruption of vascular supply.

 Congenital amputations occur in 0.5 (range 0.03-1) per 1000 live births 2.

-Slightly more common in the upper limb (60%) than ...
+They are slightly more common in the upper limb (60%) than ...

-CLSS tends to affect patients at a younger age (30-50 years old) ...
+Congenital lumbar spinal stenosis tends to affect patients at a younger age (30-50 ...